-The drum intro from Led Zeppelin’s “When The Levee Breaks” is, as far as I’m concerned, the very embodiment of The Awesome Majesty Of Rock.
+The drum intro from Led Zeppelin’s “When The Levee Breaks” is the perfect embodiment of The Awesome Majesty Of Rock.

-There’s this song called “Damn, I Wish I Was Your Lover” by Sophie B Hawkins.
-It’s a glassy nineties alternapop thing, a style that I generally don’t have much use for, but it does have a nice groove.
+The drum intro to “Levee” has been irresistible to samplers.
+It’s easy to grab it, loop it and put your own sounds on top.
+Hip-hop producers have been the main users of the loop, but it pops up in other genres too.
+So, for instance, there’s a song called “Damn, I Wish I Was Your Lover” by Sophie B Hawkins.
+It’s glassy nineties alternapop, a style that I generally don’t have much use for, but it does have a nice groove.
 I found myself doing the white man’s overbite to it in line at the coffee shop one day.
-So I looked it up on the Rap Sample FAQ, and was delighted to find out that the beat is a sped-up sample of “Levee.”
-The sample also appears in “Army Of Me” by Björk, “Lyrical Gangbang” by Dr Dre, two Depeche Mode songs, three Beastie Boys songs and a whole bunch of others.
+I looked it up and was delighted to find out that the beat is a sped-up sample of “Levee.”
+The sample also appears in “Army Of Me” by Björk, “Lyrical Gangbang” by Dr Dre, two Depeche Mode songs, three Beastie Boys songs, “Don’t Hurt Yourself” by Beyoncé, and dozens of others.

 Zeppelin’s version is very different from the Memphis Minnie original, musically and lyrically.
 Still, it’s recognizably derivative.
 A big chunk of Zep’s early catalog bites from American blues musicians.
-Jimmy Page and Robert Plant complain bitterly about all the unauthorized sampling of their stuff, which I think is hilarious.
-Maybe they should just call it even.
+Jimmy Page seems pretty relaxed about unauthorized sampling of Zeppelin songs, perhaps recognizing the karmic justice of it.

 Update: see a blog post on how to program this break on a drum machine.